ReactiveX/RxJavaFX/README.md

 ## Features

-RxJavaFX has two sets of features:
+RxJavaFX has a lightweight set of features:
 - Factories to turn `Node` and `ObservableValue` events into an RxJava `Observable`
+- Factories to turn an RxJava `Observable` into a JavaFX `Binding`.
 - A scheduler for the JavaFX dispatch thread

 ###Node Events